 The last day of your child’s week, is also take-home day.
 All the work that has been collected in your child’s drawer will go home in a take-home bag.

-One day each week is group snack day – Monday for Ms. Zweber’s classes and Friday for Mrs. Marsh/Zegers’ classes.
+One day each week is group snack day – Monday for Ms. Zweber’s classes and Friday for Mrs. Clark’s classes.
 You can sign up for a day for your child to bring a snack to share.
-On this day we eat together as a class and practice manners, such as waiting until all have been served, passing food correctly, etc. Good snack examples are crackers and cheese, muffins, gapes, etc. You will have a chance towards the beginning of the school year to sign up for snack days.
+On this day we eat together as a class and practice manners, such as waiting until all have been served, passing food correctly, etc. You will have a chance towards the beginning of the school year to sign up for snack days.
 Typically each child will get to bring group snack once or twice during the year.
+In keeping with the Montessori emphasis on independence, we encourage you to allow your child to help choose the snack to bring.
+Good snack examples are crackers and cheese, muffins, grapes, etc. Please bring enough for 18 children.

 Tuesday is Sign Language day where a sign language lesson will be given at circle time.
 You can follow along by checking the Sign Language section of each newsletter.